 We woke up in the wash reminded that camping in a wash can mean condensation.
 Damp sleeping bags.
 Not a big deal, but it’s still the first week of service for my new Enlightened Equipment 10 degree F down quilt.
 I wasn’t ready for it to suffer.
 We’ll just need to remember to stop and dry out our gear.
 Perhaps at breakfast?

 Oh bother.
 Time to assess our options.
 With no guarantee of water (other than really alkaline sources) between us and our next resupply at Needles Outpost, we thought to play it cautious.
-Our next gor sure water is 24-30 miles away, Hayduke style; not CDT or PCT cruiser mile style.
+Our next for sure water is 24-30 miles away, Hayduke style; not CDT or PCT cruiser mile style.
 What if it took us more than two days to get there?
 A gallon a day is the general recommendation.
 We needed to get two gallons apiece.
 Better safe than sorry.

 A fast walk down the bends to the river found us bashing through tamarisk to get to the water.
-To have maximum capacity of 8 liters apiece we ate our breakfast in a thicket of pokey, rotting tamarisk (so much for a pretty view, Gabriel will have to share the pictures with me).
+To have maximum capacity of eight liters apiece we ate our breakfast in a thicket of pokey, rotting tamarisk (so much for a pretty view, Gabriel will have to share the pictures with me).
 Then we pounded down a liter each.
-All bottles and Platys empty, we filled up all our containers with the murky brown, life sustaining, not-alkaline water of the Colorado River.
+All bottles and Platys empty, we filled up all our containers with the murky brown, life sustaining, not-so-alkaline water of the Colorado River.

 The day got warm.
 The roads stayed sandy.
 Most of the shade had cow pies.
 And we did come upon water, but it was rimmed in alkaline salts.
-Lockhart Basin could have been exciting, parts of it are in the newly designated Bears Ears Natonal Monument!
+Lockhart Basin could have been exciting, parts of it are in the newly designated Bears Ears National Monument!
 Alas our warm day of road walking didn’t reveal the details.
 I know we didn’t get to pay this area its due respect.

 We got to our turn off point and knew the cautious thing to do was take the road route.
 But after so many miles on road, I felt like we were missing out.
-Still practically wins.
+Still, practically wins.
 Food and water security are important.
 Taking the road meant we had both.

-I was bummed.
 But soon we made the best of road walking.
-Talking about super heros.
+Talking about super heroes.
 Making games of following cow paths.
 Finally stopping to dry out our sleeping bags.
 Gabriel getting to eat as much as he wanted (which always makes me happy).
-And we saw three big horn sheep along a rib of Moenkopi rock above the road!!!
-This route has its own perks afterall.
+And we saw three bighorn sheep along a rib of Moenkopi rock above the road!!!

 We found home for the night near a pinyon pine with a slickrock ledge for a dinner spot.
 Views of the Six Shooter peaks, Manti mountains, Hatch and Hart mesas aglow.
 No longer missing what we didn’t see, but enjoying where we were.